Fix Third Party Scripts in Next.js for Better Core Web Vitals

 Strategy

-With next/script, you decide when to load your third-party script by using the strategy property:
+With next/script, you decide when to load your third-party script by using the strategy property.
+There are four loading strategies:

 • beforeInteractive: Load a script before the page is interactive